zesterer/ariadne/README.md

 ## About

 `ariadne` is a sister project of [`chumsky`](https://github.com/zesterer/chumsky/).
-Neither are dependent on one-another, but I'm working on both simultaneously and like to think that their features complement each other.
+Neither are dependent on one-another, but I'm working on both simultaneously and like to think that their features compliment each other.
 If you're thinking of using `ariadne` to process your compiler's output, why not try using `chumsky` to process its input?

 ## Features